Logo

 How to protect against phishing?

-• Internal phishing drills
+• Internal phishing simulations

 • Advanced filters and two-factor authentication

-• Continuous awareness and training
+• Awareness and constant training

 3. DDoS Attacks